How to Group Cells (Rows / Columns) in Excel & Google Sheets

 Ungrouping Rows or Columns

-We can use the Auto Outline function of Excel as long as our data is logically organised so that Excel recognises the groups within the rows and columns.
-There must not be any blank rows in the data and the data must be summed or subtotalled at each level.
+We can use the Auto Outline function of Excel as long as our data is logically organized so that Excel recognizes the groups within the rows and columns.
+There must not be any blank rows in the data and the data must be summed or subtotaled at each level.

 How to Group Cells in Google Sheets

 Google Sheets only allows us to manually group or ungroups rows and columns of data.